What are clickers?

 Beginning in Fall 2009, Loyola has partnered with i>clicker to serve as the preferred audience response system vendor.
 Instructors interested in using clicker technology can help decrease student expenses by adopting this university-wide system.
 An i>clicker remote can be used for multiple classes and sold back to the bookstore.
 Additional benefits include on-campus technical support by Academic Technology Services and teaching and training support from the Faculty Center for Ignatian Pedagogy .

-The new i>clicker+ instructor remotes will be distributed in instructor kits for Fall 2013.
+The new i>clicker+ instructor remotes are being distributed in instructor kits for Spring 2014.
 These remotes work exactly as the current remotes do, but are smaller, lighter and more compact.
 They require only two batteries instead of three, and come with Braille A-E labels.

 NOTE: Encrypted flash drives can now be plugged into the back of the white base receivers.
 The base receivers must be plugged into a power outlet; the power cord is included in the kit.